Absorption of Digested Food - Importance, methods, Work

 This Story also Contains

-4. Mechanism of Absorption
+5. Mechanism of Absorption

 Absorption of Digested Food - Importance, methods, Work

-The Digestive System and Absorption
+Overview of the Digestive System and Absorption

 • Esophagus: Moves food through the mouth to the stomach with the help of peristalsis.

-• Stomach: Swallowed food is digested even further by gastric juices in the stomach producing a semi-liquid substance called chyme.
+• Stomach: Swallowed food is digested further by gastric juices in the stomach producing a semi-liquid substance called chyme.

-• Small Intestine: The main place where the micronutrients pass through and are actively absorbed with the assistance of enzymes and bile.
+• Small Intestine: The main place where the micronutrients pass and are actively absorbed with the assistance of enzymes and bile.
 As for the villi, and microvilli, the structure enhances the surface area for better absorption of the nutrients in the bloodstream.

 • Large Intestine: Excretes water and electrolytes and synthesizes and eliminates solid waste.